ilkerde/psguide/readme.md

 * Private variables are always camel-cased.
 * Named parameters are always pascal-cased.
 * Known type names are always lowercased.
+* Type accelerators are always lowercased.
 * Functions do not use _Verb-Noun_ convention if they are not intended to be used in command line.
-* Variables do not encompass type information in their name.
+* Variables do not encompass type information in their name (no hungarian notation).

 Example: